14th Light Horse Regiment (Australia): Formation and operational history

 The 14th Light Horse Regiment was raised in March 1916 as part of the AIF at Enoggera, Queensland, attached to the 3rd Division.
 It departed from Sydney on the steamship Beltana on 13 May 1916, bound for England where it was intended to be brought up to full strength to serve as the 3rd Division's light horse regiment.
 Before it could be brought up to full strength, however, the establishment was reduced to only one squadron per division and as such only 'A' Squadron was formed.
 Soon afterwards, however, the divisional establishments of the Australian Army were changed again, this time removing mounted troops from the order of battle altogether.
 As a result, it was decided to disband the regiment.

 In June 1918, the 14th Light Horse Regiment was reformed from the Imperial Camel Corps in Palestine, under the command of Lieutenant Colonel George Langley.
 This unit had been disbanded due to the unsuitability of the camels to the fighting in Palestine, however, it had performed very well in the previous campaigns in Egypt and the Sinai and had earned a number of battle honours, which the 14th subsequently inherited.
 Together with the 15th Light Horse Regiment and a French colonial regiment they formed the 5th Light Horse Brigade, attached to the Australian Mounted Division.
+After their reformation in 1918, the unit adopted their insignia, a triangular colour patch divided diagonally light blue (left) above red, worn on the right shoulder.

 The 5th Light Horse Brigade were involved in the fighting against the Turks around Megiddo in September 1918, during which time they suffered eight men killed.
 Over the course of ten days the brigade advanced more than 650 km before entering Damascus on 1 October 1918, after which they spent the next month performing garrison duties as the brigade prepared to take part in the advance towards Aleppo.
 Turkey surrendered on 30 October 1918, thus preventing the regiment from seeing any further action during the war.
 However, before they were to return to Australia they were used to quell the Egyptian Revolution of 1919.
 They finally embarked for the return voyage to Australia on 24 July 1919.